ryannair05/MitsuhaForever/README.md

-# Mitsuha Infinity
+# Mitsuha Forever

-This is a fork of Nepeta's excellent tweak - [MitsuhaInfinity](https://github.com/c0ldra1n/Mitsuha2) with support for iOS 13 + bug fixes
+This is a fork of Nepeta's excellent tweak - [MitsuhaInfinity](https://github.com/Nepeta/MitsuhaInfinity) with support for iOS 13, bug fixes and new features

 For support / to report a bug [join my discord server](https://oh-my-god.wtf/conorthedev)

 ## Installation

 1. Add this repository to Cydia: https://conorthedev.github.io/repo
-2. Install **Mitsuha Infinity**.
+2. Install **Mitsuha Forever**.

 ## Compatibility